August 2014. Pet Poop Primer. (it's not horrid!)

 Yes, at the beginning each time she jumped into

-the dink I'd say "Man the Lifeboat" and now she's got that down.
+the dink I'd say "Man the Lifeboat" and now she has got that down.

-It's nautical, and after all Skipper is a boat dog.
+It is nautical and after all, Skipper is a boat dog.
 We do have a

 reputation to maintain.